Junjun-Xu/SiPAS-Profiler/README.md

 Email: junxu1048@genetics.ac.cn; flu@genetics.ac.cn
 Homepage: http://plantgeneticslab.weebly.com/
 #This program is used for gene expression profiling from Simplified Poly(A) Anchored Sequencing (SiPAS)
-#The usage is java -Xms10g -Xmx20g SiPAS.jar parameters_SiPAS.txt > log.txt &
+#The usage is java -Xms10g -Xmx20g SiPAS-Profiler.jar parameters_SiPAS.txt > log.txt &
 #Please keep the order of following parameters
 #Mode of alignment.
 PE or SE.
 The default is PE mode
 PE